RIR360/development/journal/2025/march.md

 - Follow the 20/80 rule, do 20% of the tasks that brings 80% outcome.

 ## 02/24/2025
 - Plan strategically before you do a single change, it can cost you time.
+- At first you have to make yourself do the tasks, then you have to pick what's the best tasks.